PunchThrough/CodeViewEditor-iOS/README.md

 # Installation with CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like the CodeViewEditor.
-See the ["Getting Started" guide for more information](https://github.com/PunchThrough/CodeViewEditor/wiki) on CocoaPods as well as an Example Code.
+See the ["Getting Started" guide for more information](https://github.com/PunchThrough/CodeViewEditor/wiki) on CocoaPods as well as Example Project.

 #### Podfile for iOS